 Anyway, I digress… Pittel asked me to name my favorite Annie Sloan paint color and to talk about a piece I used it on and why.
 My pick?
 Florence: one of Annie’s newest colors.

 How funny that I picked this color even before I knew that Pantone’s Color of the Year was to be Emerald Green.
 Below is my actual quote in the February House Beautiful feature on Color Painted Furniture. (click on photo to enlarge) and here is the piece in mention; done with my painting partner Susan.

 If you would like to see other pieces Susan and I have painted that are currently for sale check out my Pinterest board here.

 If you had told me 5 years ago when I was still working full time as a photographer and only dreaming of being an interior decorator that one day I would be quoted in House Beautiful I would have said you were crazy.
 It’s been an exciting journey and I have to give credit to a few teachers and mentors who made my quote possible: namely Maria Killam for her True Color Expert training, Leatrice Eiseman for her Color Expert training class, Kate Smith for her friendship and advice, Susan Siefer, close friend and painting partner and most recently Tobi Fairley, my teacher and business mentor.
 They have all educated me, inspired me, and fueled my passion and love of Color and Design.
 I thank you and love you all.

-If you would like help deciding what neutral is best for your home give me a call.
+If you would like a custom painted piece of furniture in your home or decorating help, give me a call.